 d.
 For a felony of the third degree, to a term of imprisonment of 3 years (currently 5 years).

 This bill also allowed for the accrual of gain time for anyone sentenced as a PRR, whereas the current law does not.
 These amendments were to be applied retroactively.
 According to the Senate Bill Analysis and Fiscal Impact statement for SB 1716, the legislature’s Office of Economic and Demographic Research (hereafter EDR) indicated there were 7,396 potentially eligible PRR individuals incarcerated with varying mandatory sentences as follows: 1,126 with 5 years; 3,579 with 15 years; 799 with 30 years; 1,750 with life sentences; and 142 listed as “other.”
 Although the bed impact could not be absolutely quantified, it was determined that with the bill proposals there would be a significant impact on the prison population.
-However, this bill died in committee.
+However, these bills died in committee, or were never heard.

 In relation to cost, it’s important to note that with laws like the PRR, and other mandatory minimums, in which individuals are not only serving longer prison sentences, but in the case of the PRR who are then having to serve 100% of that sentence, this most probably adds to the elderly inmate population, which in turn substantially increases the cost.
-According to the DOC 2018-2019 Annual Report, as of June 30, 2019 elderly inmates (defined as 50 or older per statute 944.02) accounted for 25% of the total inmate population (an increase of 2.6% from the previous year).
+According to the DOC 2020-2021 Annual Report, as of June 30, 2021 elderly inmates (defined as 50 or older per statute 944.02) accounted for 28.2% (22,675) of the total inmate population (an increase from 25.5% in FY 2018-2019).
+The percentage of elderly inmates increased from 26.8% on June 30, 2020 to 28.2% on June 30, 2021.
+During FY 20-21, elderly inmates accounted for 55.3% of all episodes of outpatient medical events, 60.5% of all hospital admissions and 68.7% of all inpatient hospital days, even though they represented only 28.2% of the prison population.
 The National Institute of Corrections has indicated that the annual cost of incarcerating those 55 or older who have chronic or terminal illnesses is 2 or 3 times that for all others on average, according to a Pew research study, and in this same study Florida was 7th overall in elderly inmate population for fiscal year 2015 when compared to other reporting states.

 Although I have no doubt that the appeals regarding administrative/provisional credits related to overcrowding, as well as gain time credits, and the incorrect application of retroactivity in the opinions by Attorney General Butterworth were responsible for the drafting and passing of the PRR, I have my own theory about what may have been the catalyst, or at least contributed to, the apparent expeditious nature of passing this bill.
 Title II, Subtitle A of the Violent Crime Control and Law Enforcement Act of 1994 (“Crime Act”) (Pub.
 L. 103-322), established the Violent Offender Incarceration and Truth-in-Sentencing (hereafter VOI/TIS) Incentive Grant Program.
 Briefly, this program was developed to help states remove violent offenders from the community, and encouraged states to implement TIS laws.
 This program provided formula grants to states to build or expand correctional facilities and jails to increase secure confinement space for violent offenders.
 From fiscal years 1996 to 2001, half of the funds were made available for the VOI portion, and half were available as incentive awards to states that implemented TIS laws.
 During FYs 1996-2001, more than $2.7 billion was allocated for the VOI/TIS program.